-Above: Pro-tip for preparing poppies: burn the plant stems to seal the stem and prevent the milky white substance from leaching into your arrangement and causing the poppy to wilt and the other flowers to suffer as well.
+Above: Pro tip for preparing poppies: burn the plant stems to seal the stem and prevent the milky white substance from leaching into your arrangement and causing the poppy to wilt and the other flowers to suffer.

 Above: The work in progress.

 Above: To one side, pink parrot tulips droop over the edge of the vase.